 How to Rehydrate Dried Mushrooms

-Before starting, rinse your dried mushrooms cool water first.
+Before starting, rinse your dried mushrooms cool water.
 This will help remove dirt and debris.
-Next, follow the steps below:
+Next, follow the steps below.

 - Keep the soaking water.
 After soaking the mushrooms in water, you’ll be left with a savory umami broth.
 Don’t pour it down the sink!
 Strain it once more to remove any leftover debris, then use it as you would with any flavorful vegetable broth.